sergpapa/GuiltySheep/README.md

 # **Features**

-The CineCritic wesite is designed to be simple to navigate and easy to use.
-It includes a variety of features to support a profile based experience, CRUD functionality for reviews and extenral API requests to a movie database.
+The Guilty Sheep wesite is designed to be simple to navigate and easy to use.

 ## **Existing features**